 In this interview we speak to ultra runner Andy Tyerman.
 We discuss how our Organic Relief CBD helped him run the Montane Spine Race.
 In this interview, we hope you’ll find insightful information on the use of CBD for ultra runners.

 The Montane Spine Race is a 268 miles non-stop race along the most iconic national trail in Britain.
-Andy ran the Montane Spine Race twice in the past 12-months, the first without our CBD, and the second with.
-In this interview we discuss the differences between the two races when using CBD.
+It is known as the toughest race in the Uk for endurance athletes.
+With no real aid stations just manned checkpoints, race day is definatley one where plenty of trail running and other training has been achieved.
+Andy ran the Montane Spine Race twice in the past 12-months, the first without our CBD products, In this interview we discuss the differences between the two races when using our full spectrum CBD.
 As well as the impacts CBD had on his recovery after the races.

 First, a massive congratulations are in order for completing your second Montane Spine race in 12 months.
 As well as cycling from Lands’ end to John O Groats that is a serious achievement in one year.

 Before we go into the finer details of your achievements, can you give a little background into your ultra running history.
 As I know you’ve not been running that long?
 Where did at all start?

 I have always been interested in endurance events such as Devizes to Westminster Canoe Marathon (125miles non-stop).
 I have kayaked across the channel from Normandy to Portsmouth (87miles of open sea).
 When I retired from the Royal Navy in 2015 I started getting fat so started a bit of running.